hafid-Qa/covid-web-App/README.md

 or
 npm install

-#Run a server Localhost:3000/home
+#Run a server
 npm or yarn start

-or
+#Run development server:
-npm or yarn run dev # this is with nodemon
+npm or yarn run dev
 ```
+Open http://localhost:3000/home with your browser.

 ### Building With Docker